2020 Baltimore Ravens season

-The 2020 season was the Baltimore Ravens' 25th in the National Football League and their 13th under head coach John Harbaugh.
+The 2020 season was the Baltimore Ravens' 25th in the National Football League (NFL) and their 13th under head coach John Harbaugh.
 They failed to improve upon their franchise-best 14–2 regular season and were denied their third consecutive AFC North title following a loss to the Pittsburgh Steelers in Week 12 after 18 of their players contracted COVID-19.
 Despite this, as well as a 6–5 start, the Ravens won their five remaining games to finish 11–5 and after a win over the Cincinnati Bengals in Week 17, clinched their third consecutive playoff berth.
 The Ravens rushed for 3,071 yds during the regular season, best in the NFL for the second consecutive season.

-In the playoffs, the Ravens defeated the Tennessee Titans 20–13 in the Wild Card round, avenging their Divisional round loss to the Titans from the previous year.
+In the playoffs, the Ravens defeated the Tennessee Titans 20–13 in the wild-card round, avenging their Divisional round loss to the Titans from the previous year.
 The win marked quarterback Lamar Jackson's first career playoff victory and was the Ravens' first win in the playoffs since beating the Pittsburgh Steelers in the 2014–15 NFL playoffs.
-However, their season would end in the Divisional round for the second straight year, this time to the Buffalo Bills by a score of 3–17.
+Baltimore's season would end in the divisional round for the second straight year, this time to the Buffalo Bills by a score of 17–3.